FrictionalUnemployment/OPCUA-Communication/README.md

 ## For server.py installment
-You'll need Pywin32 which can be downlodaded from
+You'll need Pywin32 which can be downloaded from
 ```
 https://github.com/mhammond/pywin32/releases
 ```
 Also you need to download this .dll (Included in the wrapper folder) When downloaded you need to open the command prompt navigate to the folder the wrapper.dll is in and run this command:
 ```
+Add the .dll file to C:/Windows/System32
 regsvr32 gbda_aut.dll
 ```